OliEfr/Align3R/README.md

 ```

 ### 🎥 Visualization
-Please use the `viser` to visualize the results, you can acquire the code from [MonST3R](https://github.com/Junyi42/viser.git).
+Please use the `viser` to visualize the point cloud results, you can acquire the code from [MonST3R](https://github.com/Junyi42/viser.git).
 Thanks for their excellent work!
 ```bash
 python viser/visualizer_monst3r.py --data path/dataset/video --init_conf --fg_conf_thre 1.0  --no_mask
 ```